hibernator11/eccch-use-cases/README.md

 <img width="50%" src="imgs/eccch-integration.png">

+**Note that the code provided is in the form of a prototype.
+In some cases, a local environment is required such as the case of the employment of local LLMs.
+This work intends to provide an approach of how it could be implemented, since the ECCCH is currently under development.
+The notebooks can be run in a local environment as well as using cloud services such as Binder and EOSC Interactive Notebooks.**

-- Using and reusing notebooks in high-performance computing environments: See [notebook](HPC.ipynb)
+### Using and reusing notebooks in high-performance computing environments

+This use case shows how to reuse maps made available by the National Library of Spain following a set of steps: extraction, OCR analysis using LLMs, metadata generation and dissemination.
+For more information, see the [notebook](HPC.ipynb).

-- Application of notebooks in digital twins
+### Application of notebooks in digital twins
-- AI preservation use case
+### AI preservation use case
-- Open Science for notebooks
+### Open Science for notebooks
-- Sustainability for notebooks
+### Sustainability for notebooks

 ## Licence
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Licence Creative Commons" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/80x15.png" /></a><br />Content is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International license</a>.